fohria/TenSimpleRulesModeling/notes.md

 More specifically, we consider the case in which a participant makes a series of T choices between K slot machines, or ‘one-armed bandits’, to try to maximize their earnings.
 If played on trial t, each slot machine, k, pays out a reward, rt, which is one with reward probability, μkt, and otherwise 0.
 The reward probabilities are different for each slot machine and are initially unknown to the subject.
 In the simplest version of the task, the reward probabilities are fixed over time.

 The three experimental parameters of this task are: the number of trials, T, the number of slot machines, K, and the reward probabilities of the different options, μkt, which may or may not change over time.
 The settings of these parameters will be important for determining exactly what information we can extract from the experiment.
 In this example, we will assume that T=1000, K=2, and that the reward probabilities are μ1t=0.2 for slot machine 1 and μ2t=0.8 for slot machine 2.

+## choice kernel algorithm
+ahh, so the formula is slightly confusing to me: CKkt+1=CKkt+αc(akt−CKkt)

+but the key is the akt inside parenthesis, it's 0 for every action not chosen, so more simply put than in paper we can say "only the value of the performed action is updated" (which is same as in RW model)